ConstructionPlacements

 18. STT GDC (Singapore) – Colocation Provider with Certified Facilities

-ST Telemedia Global Data Centres operates over 140 data centers across Asia and Europe, setting high standards for construction quality.
+ST Telemedia Global Data Centres operates over 140 data centers across Asia and Europe, setting high standards for construction quality, Tier certification, and safety management across APAC markets.

-Regional Expansion: STT expanded into Vietnam through a joint venture with VNG to build and operate data centres.
+Regional Expansion: STT recently expanded into Vietnam through a joint venture with VNG to build and operate data centers, extending its ASEAN footprint.

 19. Chindata Group (China) – Hyperscale Platform in Emerging Asian Markets

-Chindata operates 17+ data centers across China, India, Malaysia, and Thailand, focusing on emerging APAC markets.
+Chindata operates 17+ data centers across China, India, Malaysia, and Thailand, focusing on emerging APAC markets with large-scale sustainable facilities.

-Innovation: The company’s “Northern Data Valley” in Hebei utilizes renewable wind/solar energy, achieving some of the world’s lowest PUEs (~1.2).
+Sustainability Innovation: Chindata’s “Northern Data Valley” in Hebei utilizes renewable wind and solar energy, achieving some of the world’s lowest PUEs (~1.2)—a benchmark for green hyperscale construction in Asia.

 20. ST Engineering – Digital Systems (Singapore) – Secure, Sustainable Data Center Solutions

-ST Engineering’s digital division focuses on highly secure, high-density data centers for government and enterprise clients.
+ST Engineering’s digital division focuses on highly secure, high-density data centers for government and enterprise clients—combining defense-grade security with cutting-edge sustainability.

 Indian EPC Powerhouses